QUESTIONABLE IN CUSTODY DEATHS AT THE Volusia County Division of Corrections

 Ms. Wilson was in jail on minor traffic charges.

+Just prior to her incarceration she had been a patient in a local hospital.
 Ms. Wilson made several pleas to the staff that she was in severe pain.
 These pleas although not ignored, were handled in what some have determined to be an inappropriate manner.

 Ms. Wilson death was investigated by the State Prison Inspector under his authority of Florida Administrative Code 33-8.
 Due to this investigation, this death was reviewed by the grand jury and many corrective actions were taken.